Kingston Arms Pub Cambridge

 Alas the arrangement was short lived.
 In 2003 Lidstones relocated to Wensleydale.
 However The Kingston continued to establish itself as a destination pub noted for it’s conviviality and quality liquid refreshment.

-The difficulties endured under the pandemic restrictions whilst attempting a change of direction, saw The Kingston reappear on the market in November 2022.
-On 3rd February 2023 renowned curmudgeons but more importantly proven beer enthusiasts both with multi-award winning track records, Jethro Scotcher-Littlechild (most notably of The Cambridge Blue) and Mark Donachy (likewise The Red Lion, Histon) became custodians with the sole objective of restoring The Kingston Arms reputation as a modern beer house built on old fashioned foundations – “a true local in the City”.
+The difficulties endured under the pandemic restrictions whilst attempting a fundamental change of direction, saw The Kingston reappear on the market in November 2022.
+On 3rd February 2023 renowned curmudgeons but more importantly proven beer enthusiasts both with multi-award winning track records, Lord Jethro Scotcher-Littlechild (most notably of The Cambridge Blue) and Mark Donachy (likewise The Red Lion, Histon) became custodians with the sole objective of restoring The Kingston Arms reputation as a modern beer house built on old fashioned foundations – “a true local town pub in the City”.